Are you a ‘Generalist’ or a ‘Specialist’?

 Differences between the Alesis Nitro and Roland TD-1K

-We highlight the key differences that could potentially sway your final decision here:
+Here are the key differences that (we think) could potentially sway your final decision here:

 1 – Sound library